RMS Mauretania (1938): World War II (1939–1947)

 Mauretania sailed on her maiden voyage from Liverpool to New York on 17 June 1939 under the command of Captain Arthur Tillotson Brown (who had delivered the previous Mauretania to the shipbreakers), after remaining in New York for a week she returned to Southampton via Cherbourg on Friday, 30 June 1939.
 Like RMS Aquitania, 25 years before, Mauretania was to experience only the briefest period of commercial operation before the outbreak of hostilities halted this work for over six years.
 Returning from the next voyage, Mauretania called at Southampton, Le Havre and finally London where she berthed in the King George V Dock.
 From August she was switched to the London- New York service for which she was intended.
 Here she supplemented Britannic and Georgic on the London to New York service.

 On 11 August 1939 she left on her final prewar voyage to New York.
-She began her return voyage on September 30, and on October 2 the German english-language radio broadcast from Hamburg issued a veiled threat against her.
+She began her return voyage on September 30, and on October 2 the German English-language radio broadcast from Hamburg issued a veiled threat against her.
 On her return she was requisitioned by the government.
 Mauretania was armed with two 6 in guns and some smaller weapons, painted in battle grey, and then despatched to America at the end of December 1939.

+For three months the ship lay idle in New York, docked alongside RMS Queen Elizabeth, RMS Queen Mary, and the French Line's SS Normandie, until it was decided to use her as a troopship.
+On 20 March 1940 she sailed from New York to Sydney, via Panama, to be converted for her new role.
+This conversion work was carried out in April.

+In May 1940, RMS Mauretania departed Sydney as part of Convoy US 3, one of the largest Australian and New Zealand troop convoys of the war, transporting Second Australian Imperial Force (2nd AIF) and the 2nd New Zealand Expeditionary Force (2NZEF) troops.
+The convoy included Queen Mary, Aquitania, Empress of Britain, Empress of Canada, Empress of Japan, and Andes.
+Mauretania herself carried about 2,000 troops.
+In total, the seven troopships transported approximately 17,500 personnel to the United Kingdom, routed via Cape Town and Freetown, and arriving in the River Clyde on 16–17 June 1940 under final escort by HMS Hood.